 → Whole grilled cooked chicken (served hot), Dhs13.90

-→ New Zealand beef round steak, Dhs49.90 per kg
+↓ New Zealand beef round steak, Dhs41.90 per kg

 Brazilian and Indian beef is also available which tends to be cheaper, it just depends what you prefer and are willing to spend on.

 Pork – Pork is available in the ‘only for non-muslims’ section behind closed doors in some supermarkets (Spinneys and Waitrose), or what we like to call the ‘naughty pork section’.
 But – as you’d imagine in a country where eating pork is against the religion, it’s expensive.
-A small packet of Waitrose own brand proper fresh unsmoked back bacon, 12 slices (not that fatty processed stuff) would cost around GBP4 in the UK, but you’re looking at spending around Dhs35-50 for the same packet here – although I’m told Abela supermarkets have some great prices on Pork products but STILL haven’t investigated this myself…!
+A small packet of Waitrose own brand proper fresh unsmoked back bacon, 12 slices (not that fatty processed stuff) would cost around GBP4 in the UK, but you’re looking at spending around Dhs35-50 for the same packet here – although I’m told Abela supermarkets have some great prices on Pork products but haven’t investigated this myself since there are no Abela Supermarkets in my neck of the woods…

 FRUIT AND VEG

-↑ Apples, Royal Gala (Argentina), Dhs7.95 per kg (although they were on special offer at Dhs5.95 per kg when I checked)
+↑ Apples, Royal Gala (New Zealand), Dhs8.65 per kg, although they were on special offer at Dhs5.95 per kg when I checked (which is the same offer price as last year)

-Peppers / capsicums (Holland), range from ↓ Dhs19.65 per kg for green and ↓ Dhs18.65 per kg for red.
-You can pick up a pre-packed mix colour pack of four small imported peppers for ↑ Dhs8.50
+Peppers / capsicums (Holland), range from ↑ Dhs19.95 per kg for green and → Dhs18.65 per kg for red.
+You can pick up a pre-packed mix colour pack of four small imported peppers for ↑ Dhs9.95 (though they were on offer for Dhs8.50 which is last year’s price when I checked)

-↓ Pineapple (Philippines), Dhs7.50 per piece from Lulu – but if you buy them from Spinneys or Waitrose, pineapples will set you back a rather pricey Dhs7.95 per kilo!
+↓ Pineapple (Philippines), Dhs11.50 per piece from Lulu – but if you buy them from Spinneys or Waitrose, pineapples will set you back a rather pricey Dhs7.95 per kilo!

 → Ikea hotdog and drink combo, Dhs6 (with free refill)